DSTI-A20-RW/ransomware-preencryption-detector/README.md

 Cisco Talos Intelligence Group - Comprehensive Threat Intelligence: New Research Paper: Prevalence and impact of low-entropy packing schemes in the malware ecosystem

-## Machine Learning models to consider
+## Machine Learning models we considered
 * Random forests and other variations
 * Artificial Neural Network
 * Naïve Bayes